snap-stanford/snap/examples/temporalmotifs/ReadMe.txt

 Leskovec.
 In Proceedings of the International Conference on Web Search and Data Mining (WSDM), 2017.

-By default, the example emits the motif counts in a 6 x 6 table that matches the presentation in the above paper.
-Options are also available to just count one of the following:
+The example formats the motif counts in a 6 x 6 table that matches the presentation in the above paper.
-(1) two-node, three-event "edge motifs"
-(2) three-node, three-event "star motifs"
-(3) three-node, three-event "triangle motifs"

 Each line of the data file is assumed to take the following format: